OfficialDarkzy/DRP-Core/README.md

 Download the framework folder from the GitHub, which you are most likely reading this on! - Then you will see numbered folders, please follow it accordingly.

-1. In your resource folder you have from making an FXServer please put the [DRPCORE] in the main resource folder.
+1. In your resource folder you have from making an FXServer please put drp_core in the main resource folder.

-2. Next remove FiveM from your server.cfg resource list, it will look like this "start FiveM", just remove it completely
+2. Next remove the `start fivem` from your server.cfg resource list, it will look like this "start FiveM", just remove it completely as it has been replaced with drp_core code

 3. Next in your main resource folder you will see FiveM-Map-Skater, open that folder then open the \_\_resource.lua file.
 You will see something like this: `resource_type 'map' { gameTypes = { fivem = true } }` please replace that with `resource_type 'map' { gameTypes = { drp_core = true } }`.

 ## Database Installation

-1. Open Database Installation in the DRP-Framework files and move the [DRPDATABASE] folder into your resource main folder where [DRPCORE] should be located
+1. To Install the Database in the DRPfiles move the DatabaseAPI & externalsql files into your resource main folder

 2. Then open the config file in DatabaseAPI folder (JavaScript) and ExternalSQL folder (LUA)